Ewa6/quoteable-service/docs/api/subscribers-update-subscriber.md

 ## Sample request body

-This is an example of a JSON object that can be sent in the request body when updating a subscriber.
+This is an example of a JSON object that you can send in the request body when you update a subscriber.

 ```js
 {